rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Copy the binaries directory generated in the build system to the /root/ directory on the deployment system Update orchestrator.conf with the following
   - Deployment system IP address
+  - SAN List (a list of ip address and hostname for the deployment system)
   - TENANT as KUBERNETES or OPENSTACK (based on the orchestrator chosen)
   - System IP address where Kubernetes or Openstack is deployed
   - Database name, Database username and passwords for SHVS services Update skc.conf with the following
   - Deployment system IP address
-  - kbs hostname
-  - SGX Agent system IP Address
+  - SAN List (a list of ip address and hostname for the deployment system)
   - Database name, Database username and passwords for AAS and SCS services
   - Intel PCS Server API URL and API Keys
 Save and Close